Photo by Julien Andrieux

 BA Programs: The Transfer-Friendly Alternative

-If the BFA transfer process feels too restrictive, BA theatre programs are almost universally more transfer-friendly.
-They are not cohort-based, they accept more general education credits, and many do not require an audition for admission (just for casting in productions).
-Here are strong BA programs that welcome transfers:
+If the BFA transfer process feels too restrictive, BA theatre programs are often the more flexible alternative.
+They are usually less cohort-locked, they tend to accept more general education and major credits, and many admit students academically before any audition or placement process.

 How to Transfer Successfully: A Step-by-Step Plan

-4. Prepare your audition material.
-Transfer auditions use the same requirements as freshman auditions: two contrasting monologues for acting, plus songs and dance for musical theatre.
-The standard is two contemporary monologues, each 60 to 90 seconds.
-Some schools allow classical material for one of the two.
+- Prepare audition material early.
+Transfer auditions usually use the same requirements as first-year auditions: contrasting monologues for acting, plus songs and dance for musical theatre.
+Keep material current and filmable before winter deadlines arrive.

 Common Reasons Students Transfer